statistical-learning-seminars/statistical-learning-seminars.github.io/index.md

 - **Title**: Brain imaging and wearable devices; statistical learning to the rescue
 - **Calendar invitation**: [Link to calendar invitation](https://lu-se.zoom.us/meeting/u5Etce6rrTIrHdGmDxIUKT33_HsILcrt6Tui/ics?icsToken=98tyKu-trj0tGdecsR6CR_MMAo_oKOnztlhcgqd6kTv9KhV4VlClCcpRG558AsyG)
 - **Abstract**: The amount of medical data collected has been growing exponentially over the past few decades.
 This growth in data acquisition has not been, unfortunately, paralleled by the same growth rate of statistical learning methods’ development.
 In my talk, I will give a brief overview of the analytical methods developed by my group and their applications in the medical and public health areas.
 Specifically, (1) regularization methods applied to the structural brain imaging data and (2) signal processing techniques utilized in extracting physical activity information from the raw accelerometry data will be emphasized.

-   1. A challenging problem in the brain imaging research is a principled incorporation of information from different imaging modalities in regression models.
-Frequently, data from each modality is analyzed separately using, for instance, dimensionality reduction techniques, which result in a loss of information.
-We proposed a class of novel regularization method to estimate the association between the brain structure features and a scalar outcome within the generalized linear regression framework.
-   2. Quantification of physical activity in a free-living environment is a challenging task.
-I will summarize our work utilizing data collected from the tri-axial wrist-worn accelerometers quantifying sedentary, upright and ambulatory behavior.
-A number of algorithms extracting features of physical activity and their association with health outcomes will be presented.
 - **Biography**: Dr. Harezlak is a Professor and an Interim Co-chair of the Department of Epidemiology and Biostatistics at the Indiana University School of Public Health-Bloomington, U.S.A.
 After graduating from Harvard University and 2 years of post-doctoral training at the Harvard School of Public Health, he joined Indiana University where he has been since.
 He has held a visiting appointment at Johns Hopkins University, Baltimore, U.S.A. and is an adjunct professor at the University of Wroclaw, Poland.
 His interests span a number of medical areas including mild traumatic brain injury, neurodegenerative diseases and physical activity as well as statistical areas including semiparametric regression, functional data analysis, brain imaging and intensively-collected longitudinal data.

+   Variable selection is a fundamental challenge, if one works with large-scale data sets, that the number of predictors significantly exceeds the number of observations.
+In many practical problems (from genetics or biology) finding a small set of significant predictors is as important as accurate estimation or prediction.

+We investigate the variable selection problem in the single index model $Y=g(beta'X,epsilon)$, where $g$ is unknown function.
+Moreover, we make no assumptions on the distribution of errors, existence of their moments etc.

+We propose a computationally fast variable selection procedure, which is based on standard Lasso with response variables replaced by their ranks.
+If response variables are binary, our approach is even simpler: we just treat their class labels as they were numbers and apply standard Lasso.
+We present theoretical and numerical results describing variable selection properties of the methods.

+### Friday, May 29, 16:30 CEST

+- **Speaker**: Wojciech Rejchel
+- **Title**: Fast and robust procedures in high-dimensional variable selection
+- **Abstract**: We investigate the variable selection problem in the single index model $Y=g(beta'X,epsilon)$, where $g$ is unknown function.
+Moreover, we make no assumptions on the distribution of errors, existence of their moments etc.

+   We propose a computationally fast variable selection procedure, which is based on standard Lasso with response variables replaced by their ranks.
+If response variables are binary, our approach is  even simpler: we just treat their class labels as they were numbers and apply standard Lasso.
+We present theoretical and numerical results describing variable selection properties of the methods.

 ## Previous talks